 Next, we would look to the Texas family code to determine what portion of your net monthly income would be obligated to child support each month.
 The Texas family code includes guideline levels of child support based on the number of children you are responsible for.
 Beginning at 20% of your net monthly income for one child and going all the way up to at most 50% of your net monthly income, The Texas family code has suggested in guideline levels of child support that are to be paid by owing parents.
 You would take the percentage contained in the Child Support Guidelines and multiply that against your net monthly income.
 The product of these two numbers is your monthly child support obligation.

 Keep in mind that these are only the guidelines as contained in the Texas family code.
 You are not required to follow these guidelines in your divorce or child custody case.
-Rather, you and your opposing party may determine another amount of child support for either of you to pay based on your particular circumstances and the needs of your child.
+Instead, you and your opposing party may determine another amount of child support for either of you to pay based on your particular circumstances and the needs of your child.
 However, I can tell you from experience that most people who go through a divorce typically follow the guidelines pretty closely.
 This removes a lot of the wiggle room and hassle surrounding negotiating for child support and allows people to defer to what The Texas family code contains.

 How is child support paid each month?

 Beginning at the time temporary orders are entered into, child support becomes owed each month.
-Considering how the length of a divorce case is fairly short, you may pay your spouse child support directly during the case.
-Once the case is over with, a wage withholding order would be submitted to your employer, ordering them to set aside a certain sum of your paycheck each month to make sure that child support is paid.
+Considering how the length of a divorce case is relatively short, you may pay your spouse child support directly during the case.
+Once the patient is over with, a wage withholding order would be submitted to your employer, ordering them to set aside a certain sum of your paycheck each month to make sure that child support is paid.
 This order is signed by a judge and submitted at the time your final decree of divorce is.
 Once you and the judge have signed the wage withholding order, it will be sent to your human resources department, and your employer will withhold money for child support each month.

 The money will be sent through the attorney general of Texas and their child support division for payment.
 The office of the attorney general is the clearinghouse in record keeper for child support.
 Their website contains a place where you can check on any balances owed in child support, and you can also check on a history of the payments of child support that have been made.
 Rather than being responsible for paying your ex-spouse directly, the attorney general allows everyone to be kept honest by having payments go through them.

-A key point to make at this stage is that you will not get credit for direct child support payments made to your ex-spouse or Co-parent after your family law case is over.
+A pivotal point to make at this stage is that you will not get credit for direct child support payments made to your ex-spouse or Co-parent after your family law case is over.
 Therefore, it is recommended that you make sure that all child support payments are made in full incorrectly at the beginning of each month.
 Fortunately, the attorney general makes it pretty easy for you to check on this by verifying on their website, but your child support was processed and paid in full as intended.

-The temptation for many spouses in their post-divorce life is to get casual with the payment of child support directly to an ex-spouse rather than through the attorney general's office.
+The temptation for many spouses in their post-divorce life is to get casual with child support payment directly to an ex-spouse rather than through the attorney general's office.
 If you were to change your job, for example, and not update the court or the attorney general's office, you might be able to get into a situation where this becomes the norm for your family.
 I would strongly counsel against it, however.
-Even if it works out for your family short-term basis, you may find that it ends up hurting you in the long term.
+Even if it works out for your short-term family basis, you may find that it ends up hurting you in the long term.
 For example, you may be on good terms with your ex-spouse right now, which may make paying direct child support payments more agreeable.

 However, if something were to sour in your relationship, there is no telling that you will get credit for these payments from them.
 Imagine putting yourself in a situation where you have dutifully made direct child support payments to your ex-spouse for many years but did not get credit through the attorney general's website.
-If your ex-spouse were to file an enforcement lawsuit against you for not having made child support payments correctly, you might run into a situation where you had to defend yourself in a lawsuit.
+If your ex-spouse were to file an enforcement lawsuit against you for not having made child support payments correctly, you might run into a situation where you had to defend yourself in a case.

 Is the payment of child support necessary when custody is split 50/50?